dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 **How is DreamFactory different than API Management software?**

 DreamFactory is different than API management software in a fundamental way.
 API management requires you to build REST APIs yourself and helps you manage your custom APIs.
-DreamFactory, on the other hand, automatically generates REST APIs for you and manages all the backend security for those APIs.
+DreamFactory, on the other hand, is a *run-time* server that 1) automatically generates REST APIs for you 2) manages all the backend security for those APIs, and 3) returns JSON / XML from REST API calls at *run time*.

-The core principles behind DreamFactory are simple: 1) backend data resides almost exclusively in SQL, NoSQL, and file storage systems; 2) data transport between client and server is best done with REST and JSON (particularly for mobile apps, single page web apps, and IoT apps); 3) REST APIs for SQL, NoSQL, and file storage are well understood and SHOULD BE STANDARD for the vast majority of use cases.
+The core principles behind DreamFactory are simple: 1) backend data resides almost exclusively in SQL, NoSQL, and file storage systems; 2) data transport between client and server is best done with REST and JSON (particularly for mobile apps, single page web apps, and IoT apps); 3) REST APIs for SQL, NoSQL, and file storage are well understood and have a standard structure for the vast majority of use cases.

-As such, DreamFactory creates the REST APIs for SQL, NoSQL, and file storage on your behalf, so you don’t have to write your own REST APIs, reinventing the wheel once again.
+As such, DreamFactory creates the REST APIs for SQL, NoSQL, and file storage on your behalf, so you don’t have to write your own REST APIs.
 A common question is “how flexible are these auto-generated APIs?”
-The answer is that CRUD operations on SQL, NoSQL, and file storage share the same common characteristics, so the auto-generated APIs are comprehensive and cover virtually every common use case scenario.
+The answer is that CRUD operations on SQL, NoSQL, and file storage share the same common characteristics, so the auto-generated APIs are very comprehensive and cover most use cases.

-That said, if you have custom API requirements, you can add any remote web service as a RESTful service inside DreamFactory and leverage DreamFactory’s SSO and role system to govern end user access to your custom APIs.
+However, if you have custom API requirements, you can add any remote web service as a RESTful service inside DreamFactory and leverage DreamFactory’s SSO and role system to govern end user access to your custom APIs at run time.

-**How is DreamFactory different than hosted “backend as a service” (aka BaaS)?**
+**How is DreamFactory different than hosted “mobile backend as a service” (aka MBaaS)?**

-“BaaS” is an acronym for “backend as a service”.
-BaaS companies such as Parse and Kinvey host their customer’s backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.
+“MBaaS” is acronym jargon for “mobile backend as a service”.
+Proprietary MBaaS vendors such as Parse and Kinvey host their customers' backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.

-DreamFactory provides the same simplification benefits of BaaS.
-However, DreamFactory is a solution that targets enterprises.
-Therefore, there are some critical differences between BaaS and DreamFactory:
+DreamFactory provides the same simplification benefits of MBaaS.
+However, DreamFactory is an open source solution that targets enterprises.
+Therefore, there are some critical differences between MBaaS vendors and DreamFactory:

-* BaaS products are proprietary.
+* MBaaS products are proprietary.
 DreamFactory is open source.
-You can modify the source code if necessary.
+You can modify the source code if necessary to meet your specific requirements.
-* BaaS companies host your data, but they don’t have a world class data center and millions of marketing dollars to gain enterprise trust.
-In short, enterprises do not trust third-party companies to host their sensitive data.
+* MBaaS companies host your data.
 DreamFactory does not host your data.
 You host DreamFactory on whatever server infrastructure you prefer, often behind a corporate firewall.
-* BaaS products typically use NoSQL to store data.
+* MBaaS products typically use NoSQL to store data.
 DreamFactory supports every major database vendor, both SQL vendors and NoSQL vendors.
-* BaaS products do not integrate well with existing databases and file systems.
-DreamFactory provides REST APIs for your existing SQL databases, NoSQL databases, and file systems.
+* MBaaS products do not specialize in integrating with existing "legacy" databases and file systems inside enterprises.
+DreamFactory provides REST APIs for your existing SQL databases, NoSQL databases, and file storage systems.
-* BaaS security features are oriented around consumer mobile app use cases.
-DreamFactory provides enterprise-grade backend security based on over a decade of enterprise app development experience, largely on the Force.com platform (i.e. Salesforce).
+* MBaaS security features are tailored for consumer mobile app use cases.
+DreamFactory provides enterprise-grade backend security based on over a decade of enterprise app development experience, largely on the Salesforce.com platform.

 **How is DreamFactory different than “platform as a service” (aka PaaS)?**

 “PaaS” is an acronym for “platform as a service”.
-PaaS products such as Pivotal Web Services, Red Hat OpenShift, IBM Blue Mix, and Heroku run server hardware and software (i.e. “platform”) for you.
+PaaS products such as Pivotal Web Services and Heroku run server hardware and software (i.e. “platform”) for you.
 Think of PaaS as full-service IaaS (Infrastructure as a Service).
 Instead of having your own Dev Ops team managing AWS provisioning, you can outsource the Dev Ops function to a PaaS company to make sure your servers are humming along smoothly and alert you when they're not.

 DreamFactory partners with PaaS companies.
 When you sign up for a PaaS product, you can easily deploy DreamFactory in your PaaS environment, and develop applications with DreamFactory that are hosted on your PaaS.